Tracking an Interest-only mortgage

 Because the value of an interest-only mortgage does not change while in its interest-only term, you do not need to forecast your mortgage account.

-If your mortgage account doesn't have an available feed connection, or you're not wanting to use feed connections, you can instead add your mortgage as a liability.
+If your mortgage account doesn't have an available feed connection, or you're not wanting to use feed connections, you can instead add your mortgage as a debt.

-The balance of the liability should not need to change while your mortgage is in its interest-only term.
-If the balance of your loan does change periodically duirng its interest-free term and needs to be updated in PocketSmith, you can update the value of the liability on the calendar page.
+The balance of the debt should not need to change while your mortgage is in its interest-only term.
+If the balance of your loan does change periodically duirng its interest-free term and needs to be updated in PocketSmith, you can update the value of the debt on the calendar page.

 Managing your repayments